Bucket policy

 -

-A policy that gives each user and service account full access to a folder named the same as the user ID or service account ID:
+Rule that provides each user and service account with full access to a folder with the name equal to the user ID or service account ID:

 { "Version":"2012-10-17", "Statement":[ { "Sid": "OwnDirPermissions", "Effect": "Allow", "Principal": "*", "Action": "*", "Resource": ["arn:aws:s3:::<bucket name>/${aws:userid}/*"] } ] }